-I currently have online stores with Zazzle, CafePress, Redbubble, ImageKind, Society6, FineArtAmerica (also known as Pixels.com), TeePublic, and DeviantArt.
+Print-on-Demand stores are online stores where artists can sell their work as prints and other merchandise.
+Zazzle, CafePress, Redbubble, ImageKind, Society6, FineArtAmerica (also known as Pixels.com), and TeePublic are examples of these.
 There are so many great things about these stores, but they all have their shortcomings as well.
 I would like to share some information about print-on-demand stores in general.
 In this article, I will explain what is a print-on-demand store and how to make them work for you, the artist.

 What is a Print-On-Demand Store?

 A Print-On-Demand store, or POD, is an online retailer where you can sell products with your images (photos, artwork, designs) on them.
 They offer you a storefront online as well as the products to sell.

 The way they work is you sign up for an account, upload a high resolution image (usually a JPG or PNG), and select which products you want your design to go on.
 Most of these stores offer prints, clothing, tote bags, mugs, and the like.
 The product with your design on it is then entered into their marketplace, which is searchable to the public.
 Someone finds a product with your design on it and buys it, and you get a percentage of sales, usually called royalty or commission.
 This percentage can vary by the store, and some will let you completely customize your percentage.
 The way it works is that each product has a base price, and the royalty percentage is the percent markup, which you get when a product sells.

 It is a great way for amateur and professional artists, photographers and designers to sell products, such as art prints, with their images without all the hassle of setting up a physical shop or buying an expensive print machine.
 The POD store takes care of actually creating and shipping your product, as well as merchandising and advertising.
 Most also offer a much larger selection of products than any one individual person could handle.
 There is no transfer of copyright; you retain all the rights to your artwork or photos.